RAGINICHAKRAVARTY-23/my-first-python-project/README.md

 ### 5. "Quiz - game"
 This is a 10 score quiz game where the user is asked to answer and gets scores based on the amswers.

+### 6. "guess number game"

+A simple Python game where the player tries to guess the number randomly chosen by the program.

 These are a collection of beginner-level Python scripts I built while teaching myself the fundamentals.
 Each file solves a basic real-life task using clean logic and simple input/output.